Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks: Meta-Learning for VAP Selection and User Association

 \subsection{MPG for Optimization of Reliability}

 Next, we introduce the entire procedure of training the proposed MPG algorithm.
 Our purpose from training MPG is to find the optimal policy that maximizes the reliability of the THz/VLC-enabled wireless VR network over different time periods.
 The MPG algorithm enables the trained policy to quickly adapt to the time-varying users' movement patterns.
 The intuition behind the proposed MPG is that some of its parameters are task-sensitive while other parameters are broadly applicable to all tasks.
 Therefore, the training process of MPG has two steps: 1) task learning step and 2) meta-learning step.
 The task learning step enables the MPG to execute the policy gradient on task-sensitive parameters so as to make rapid progress on each new task.
 The meta-learning step aims to find the broadly applicable parameters that can improve the performance of all tasks.
 The proposed MPG model is trained offline, which means that the MPG model is trained by the trajectories and the corresponding rewards sampled in historical tasks.
 Using the historical trajectories and rewards, the MPG model can learn the distribution of the tasks and thus quickly adapt to a new task.
 In particular, the trained fast-adaptive MPG model only requires a few iterations of the task learning step to learn the new users' movement pattern so as to solve the new task.
 Hence, the proposed algorithm can maximize the reliability of the studied VR network in each specific new time period.
 Specifically, the task learning step and meta-learning step can be given as follows: \begin{enumerate} \item \emph{Task learning step}: For each task ${\cal{T}}^n$, the agent first collects $K$ trajectories based on a given policy ${\bm{\pi}}_{\bm{\theta}}$.
 The set of collected trajectories of task ${\cal{T}}^n$ is ${\cal{D}}^n=\{\bm{\tau}_1^n,\cdots,\bm{\tau}_k^n,\cdots,\bm{\tau}_K^n\}$, where $\bm{\tau}_k^n$ is the trajectory $k$ of task ${\cal{T}}^n$.
-To evaluate the policy ${\bm{\pi}}_{\bm{\theta}}$ for maximizing the reliability of the VR network, we define the expected reward of the trajectories in ${\cal{D}}^n$ as where $P_{\bm{\theta}}({\bm{\tau}^n})=P({\bm{s}_0^n})\prod\limits_{t = 1}^T {{\bm{\pi}}_{\bm{\theta}}(\bm{s}_{t\!-\!1}^n,\bm{a}_t^n)}P(\bm{s}_{t}^n|\bm{s}_{t\!-\!1}^n,\bm{a}_t^n)$. $P(\bm{s}_{t}^n|\bm{s}_{t\!-\!1}^n,\bm{a}_t^n)$ is the probability of state $\bm{s}_{t\!-\!1}^n$ transitioning to state $\bm{s}_{t}^n$ after taking action $\bm{a}_t^n$, which depends on the movement pattern $\bm{M}^n$.
-The goal of optimizing the policy ${\bm{\pi}}_{\bm{\theta}}$ for each task ${\cal{T}}^n$ is to maximize the number of successfully served users in time period $n$, that is For each task ${\cal{T}}^n$, the policy ${\bm{\pi}}_{\bm{\theta}}$ is updated using the standard gradient ascent method where $\alpha$ is the learning rate that is equal for all tasks and the policy gradient is Finally, the agent collects $K'$ trajectories for each task ${\cal{T}}^n$ using the corresponding updated policy ${\bm{\pi}}_{\tilde{\bm{\theta}}^n}$.
-Each trajectory set ${\cal{D}}'^{n}=\{\bm{\tau}{'}_1^n,\cdots,\bm{\tau}{'}_{K'}^n\}$ is used to optimize the broadly applicable parameters in the next meta-learning step so as to increase the average number of successfully served user for all tasks.
+To evaluate the policy ${\bm{\pi}}_{\bm{\theta}}$ for maximizing the reliability of the VR network, we define the expected reward of the trajectories in ${\cal{D}}^n$ as